ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 _All photos you'll see below were taken by a Gameboy Camera.
 I realized when writing this blog post that my camera captured all events in the past four years.
 For more photos, check out my [gallery](/gallery)._

-### Prelude: the reality of CS grad school applications
+## The reality of CS grad school applications

 As the fields of machine learning and NLP grow every year, the competition for top PhD programs has become increasingly fierce.
 There was a time when I was looking at the newly-admitted PhD students here in the US, and it was common to see them with first-author publications in top conferences prior to their PhD.